 There are several reasons.
-First, CNC machines are largely blind and even most closed loop systems lack much ability to sense that the axis hasn’t moved even though the motor has.
+First, CNC machines are largely blind and even most closed loop systems can’t sense that the axis hasn’t moved even though the motor has.
 A system that has both encoders on the shafts and some form of linear encoder may be able to sense the axis hasn’t moved, but even a machine that “knows” the backlash is there suffers from the other problems.

 The last issue is one of smooth continuous machining when direction is reversed.
 It’s possible for a CNC machine to do things a manual operator spinning the handwheels could never do, like cutting a smooth circle.
 The operator needs a rotary table to do this, but a CNC machine can smoothly operate two axes precisely enough to generate a circle, unless there is backlash.
 It turns out a circle forces several changes of direction throughout the course of the cut.
-See the Stepper/Servo/Backlash Simulator for more details of this, but here is an example of what such a cut looks like when there is backlash:
+See the Stepper/Servo/Backlash Simulator below (appendix at the end of the article) for more details of this, but here is an example of what such a cut looks like when there is backlash:

 Backlash “Ears”: 1″ diameter circle, 0.020″ backlash on both X and Y axes…